Cytoskeleton

 ClassificationThis section has been translated automatically.

-• There are 3 classes of cytoskeletal filaments, each of which is formed by different proteins or classes of proteins, each of which has specific accompanying proteins and each of which participates in different ways in the tasks of the cytoskeleton:
+• A distinction is made between 3 classes of cytoskeletal filaments, each of which is formed by different proteins or protein classes that have specific accompanying proteins and each of which participates in the tasks of the cytoskeleton in a different way:

 • Actin filaments,